liamfiddler/eleventy-plugin-transformdom/readme.md

 ### Write your Transform Items

-The plugins takes an array of Transform Items as configuration.
+The plugin takes an array of Transform Items as configuration.

 A _Transform Item_ is an Object that contains two keys; `selector` & `transform`